CALEDONIA INVESTMENTS PLC

 - Log information: For example, the details of the use of the Site by you, the visits to the Site and traffic data.
 We use this information to help us understand how users use the Site and to improve user experience.

 Legal basis for processing

-Our processing of your personal data is necessary for the purposes of legitimate interests pursued by us, namely: (i) collecting user information to provide you with a safe, smooth, efficient and customised experience; (ii) to make sure you receive updated information on Caledonia's business activities; (iii) to provide the services you have requested and to provide them efficiently; (iv) to ensure that the content on the Site is presented in the most effective manner for you and your device; (v) to allow you to participate in any features on the Site when you choose to do so; (vi) for our own marketing, research and investor relations, (vii) in connection with our investment activities and, (vii) for the efficient running of our business.
+Our processing of your personal data is necessary for the purposes of legitimate interests pursued by us, namely: (i) collecting user information to provide you with a safe, smooth, efficient and customised experience; (ii) to make sure you receive updated information on Caledonia’s business activities if you sign up to our email news alert service; (iii) to provide the services you have requested and to provide them efficiently; (iv) to ensure that the content on the Site is presented in the most effective manner for you and your device; (v) to allow you to participate in any features on the Site when you choose to do so; (vi) for our own marketing, research and investor relations, (vii) to use data analytics to improve our website, and, (viii) for the efficient running of our business and this website.

 Purposes of processing and use of your personal information

 We may use your personal information specifically to:

 - subscribe you to our email news alerts or updates if requested;